Yug-Kunjadiya/AI-Career-Counselor/README.md

 - Extracts key skills, experience, and education details.
 - Get tailored career suggestions and actionable advice.
 - Interactive AI chat for follow-up questions and guidance.
+- LinkedIn Profile Optimizer: AI suggestions for profile improvements with A/B testing

 ---